-In the face of such awesome power, we have no choice but to sue for peace with the Americans, or Germany and all the world faces destruction at the hands of their new Atomic Bomb.
+In the face of such awesome power, we have no choice but to sue for peace with the Americans, or Germany and all the world face destruction at the hands of this so-called atomic bomb.

-The campaign, and your career, are over Herr Field Marshal.
-I do not know whether I can convince High Command to spare our lives.
+Needless to say, here ignominiously ends an otherwise most impressive career, Herr Generalfeldmarschall.
+I do not know whether I can convince OKH and the Fuhrer to spare either of our lives, even.